Lung Cancer, EGFR with ALK Reflex, Tumor

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Lung cancer is the leading cause of cancer death in the United States.
 Non-small cell lung carcinoma (NSCLC) accounts for 75% to 80% of all lung cancers with an overall 5-year survival rate of 10% to 15%.
 Standard chemotherapy regimens have had marginal success in improving clinical outcomes.
 Epidermal growth factor receptor (EGFR) is activated by the binding of specific ligands, resulting in activation of the RAS/MAPK pathway.
 EGFR-targeted therapies (eg, gefitinib and erlotinib) have been approved by the FDA for use in treating patients with NSCLC who previously failed to respond to traditional chemotherapy.
 EGFR tyrosine kinase inhibitors have also been shown to increase progression-free and overall survival in patients who receive these therapies as a first-line therapy for the treatment of NSCLC.
-Agents such as gefitinib and erlotinib, which prevent ATP binding to EGFR kinase, do not appear to have any meaningful inhibitor activity on tumors that lack an activating EGFR mutation or in tumors that demonstrate the presence of drug-resistant EGFR mutations (eg, exon 20 insertions and T790M).
-Therefore, current data suggest that the efficacy of EGFR-targeted therapies in NSCLC is confined to patients with tumors demonstrating the presence of EGFR-activating mutations such as L858R, L861Q, G719A/S/C, S768I, or small deletions within exon 19 and the absence of drug-resistant mutations.
+Agents such as gefitinib and erlotinib, (anti-EGFR small molecule inhibitors), which prevent adenosine triphosphate (ATP)- binding to EGFR kinase, do not appear to have any meaningful inhibitor activity on tumors that lack an activating EGFR mutation or in tumors that demonstrate the presence of drug-resistant EGFR mutations (eg, exon 20 insertions and T790M).
+Therefore, current data suggest that the efficacy of EGFR-targeted therapies in NSCLC is confined to patients with tumors demonstrating the presence of EGFR-activating mutations such as L858R, L861Q, G719A/S/C, or small deletions within exon 19 and the absence of drug-resistant mutations.
 As a result, the mutation status of EGFR is a critical marker for selecting patients for EGFR-targeted therapy.